ben-tanen/gh-actions/readme.md

 1. `simple-CLI-workflow`: pipes date of latest run in a file
 2. `simple-Python-workflow`: queries a website with some packages and output some results
-3. `simple-R-workflow`: uses the tidyverse to save a sample of `mtcars`
+3. `simple-R-workflow`: uses the ggplot2 to make a simple chart of `mtcars`

 In order to perform these actions, I've also set up some helper actions: